Package org.webpki.cbor

 CBOR - Encoder, Decoder, Signatures, and Encryption

-This package contains Java support for CBOR [RFC 8949].Supported Objects
+This package contains Java support for CBOR using the [CBOR Core] profile.Supported Objects

 ---|---|---|---|